tearoom1/uniform-contact-block/README.md

 ];
 ```
+The option `alwaysIncludeAssets` determines whether the `uniform-contact/js` and `uniform-contact/css` snippets are always printing the assets
+or only if the block is present on the page.
+Determining the presence of the block is a little expensive and may want to be avoided, depending on the setup.

-The encryption key.
-You can generate one with the command `head -c 32 /dev/urandom | base64` and then append a base64: prefix.
+For the honeytime encryption key: You can generate one with the command `head -c 32 /dev/urandom | base64` and then append a base64: prefix.
 See also https://kirby-uniform.readthedocs.io/en/latest/guards/honeytime/

 And optional additional configuration for the included plugins.
 For example: